The Rosetta Stone

 They can't easily talk to each other.

-When a physicist says "singularity" and a biologist says "origin point" and the Dao De Jing says 無 (wú), are they pointing at the same thing?
+When a physicist says "singularity" and a biologist says "hollow pith" and the Dao De Jing says 玄 — are they pointing at the same structural fact?
 It's hard to tell when they're using completely different terms.

-The Recursive Structural Model — RSM — is an attempt to build a shared vocabulary.
+RSM is an attempt to build a shared vocabulary.
 Not a new theory that replaces any of these domains.
-Just a translation layer that lets you check whether the patterns actually match or just look like they match.
+Just a translation layer — precise enough to check whether the patterns actually match or just look like they match.
+The tool for this is the :: operator: imperfect structural correspondence.
+Not identity, not equivalence, not analogy — but independent frameworks converging on the same structural fact.

 The core vocabulary